bogdan-veliscu/django-book/memory-bank/progress.md

    - Ensured the metadata field exists in the Article model
    - Fixed the "unexpected keyword arguments: 'metadata'" error

+4. **Database Query Optimization**:
+   - Added pagination to the `feed` method in ArticleViewSet
+   - Used `select_related` and `prefetch_related` more efficiently
+   - Added `only()` to fetch only necessary fields
+   - Improved error handling for empty results
+   - Optimized the `recent` method to use more efficient queries
+   - Optimized the `retrieve` method to use more efficient queries

+5. **Memory Usage Reduction**:
+   - Modified the Article model's save method to reduce image size from 800x800 to 400x400 pixels
+   - Implemented file-based image processing instead of in-memory
+   - Added size limits for uploaded images (max 5MB)
+   - Used a more memory-efficient image processing approach with temporary files

+6. **Worker Configuration Improvements**:
+   - Implemented dynamic worker count based on available memory
+   - Added worker timeout settings (60 seconds)
+   - Set max requests per worker to recycle workers periodically
+   - Implemented graceful worker shutdown
+   - Added backlog settings to limit incoming connections

+7. **Caching Enhancements**:
+   - Implemented more granular cache keys based on request parameters
+   - Added cache timeouts based on resource type
+   - Implemented caching for authenticated users where appropriate
+   - Added cache invalidation for modified resources
+   - Reduced cache time for frequently updated resources

 ## What's Left to Implement
-1. **Database Query Optimization**:
+1. **Database Indexes**:
-   - Add pagination to all list endpoints
-   - Use more selective field fetching with only() and defer()
-   - Add database indexes for frequently queried fields
+   - Add indexes for frequently queried fields (slug, created_at, author_id)

-2. **Memory Usage Reduction**:
-   - Limit image processing to smaller sizes
+   - Consider adding composite indexes for common query patterns

+2. **Streaming Responses**:
-   - Implement streaming responses for large datasets
+   - Implement streaming responses for list endpoints
-   - Add memory limits to image processing operations
+   - Use Django's StreamingHttpResponse for large datasets

-3. **Caching Improvements**:
+3. **Property Methods**:
-   - Implement more aggressive caching for expensive operations
+   - Replace `favorites_count` and `comments_count` properties with annotated fields
-   - Use Redis cache for session data and other frequently accessed data
+   - Cache frequently accessed property values
-   - Add cache timeouts for authenticated users where appropriate

-4. **Middleware Optimization**:
+4. **Session Data**:
-   - Review and optimize custom middleware
-   - Consider removing unnecessary middleware in production
+   - Configure Redis as the session backend
+   - Set appropriate session timeouts

 ## Known Issues
-1. **Worker Timeouts**: Worker processes are timing out and being killed by the system (SIGKILL)
+1. **Worker Timeouts**: Worker processes are timing out and being killed by the system (SIGKILL) - should be resolved with the new worker configuration
-2. **Memory Usage**: Excessive memory usage, particularly during image processing
+2. **Memory Usage**: Excessive memory usage, particularly during image processing - should be improved with the new image processing approach
-3. **Database Queries**: Inefficient database queries, especially in the feed and recent methods
+3. **Database Queries**: Inefficient database queries, especially in the feed and recent methods - should be resolved with the query optimizations
-4. **Caching Strategy**: Limited caching strategy that only benefits unauthenticated users
+4. **Caching Strategy**: Limited caching strategy that only benefits unauthenticated users - should be improved with the new caching strategy

 ## Next Steps
+1. Monitor the performance of the optimized code in production
-1. Implement the remaining optimizations in order of priority
+2. Implement the remaining optimizations if needed
-2. Test changes in a staging environment before deploying to production
-3. Monitor performance metrics after each change
-4. Document the impact of each optimization
+3. Add database indexes for frequently queried fields
+4. Implement streaming responses for large datasets
+5. Replace property methods with annotated fields
+6. Configure Redis as the session backend